All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

 2. On the Clusters page, click the name of your cluster.
-In the navigation pane on the left, choose Operations > Prometheus Monitoring.
+In the left navigation pane, choose Operations > Prometheus Monitoring.

-If this is your first time logging on, follow the on-screen instructions and click Install for the component.
-The console automatically installs the component and checks the dashboards.
-After the installation is complete, you are redirected to the Prometheus Monitoring details page.
+If this is your first time accessing this page, follow the on-screen instructions and click Install.
+The console installs the add-on automatically and redirects you to the Prometheus Monitoring details page after installation.

-On the Prometheus Monitoring page, you can view monitoring data for nodes, applications, and GPUs in the cluster on predefined dashboards.
+3. On the Prometheus Monitoring page, view monitoring data for nodes, applications, and GPUs on the predefined dashboards.

 Configure Prometheus alert rules

 1. Log on to the ARMS console.
-In the left-side navigation pane, choose Alert Management > Notification Objects.
+In the left navigation pane, choose Alert Management > Notification Objects.

 2. On the Contacts tab, click Create Contact.